oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup-ocicli/ai-vision-setup-ocicli.md

 This lab assumes:

 * You have an Oracle Cloud account with OCI and IDCS administration privileges or
-* Your OCI and IDCS administrator can perform steps in this lab for you.
+* Your OCI tenancy administrator can perform steps in this lab for you.

+> **Note:** Please refer [Quickstart Installation guide on OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) for various operating systems, you can **optionally skip this Lab** if you have already installed OCI CLI on your laptop or desktop machine.

 ## Task 1: Get User's OCID